reduxify/seedux/README.md

 import { connect } from 'seedux';
 ```

-- import `dispatchLogger` from Seedux and apply it as middleware when invoking createStore.
+Import `dispatchLogger` from Seedux and apply it as middleware when invoking createStore.
-- import and call seeduxInit, and pass it your newly created store.
+Import and call seeduxInit, and pass it your newly created store.

 ```javascript
   import { dispatchLogger } from 'seedux';